-The house and gardens the Trust inherited, were in need of major revitalisation – not an easy or small task.
-Whilst the house was beautiful and contained some wall coverings that are considered unique in their design, the gardens and in particular the walled kitchen garden, were very much in need of restoration to bring them back to their best.
+The house and gardens the Trust inherited were in need of major revitalisation – not an easy or small task.
+Whilst the house was beautiful and its collection features wall coverings that are considered unique in their design, the gardens and in particular the walled kitchen garden, were very much in need of restoration to bring them back to their best.

-The design team looked beyond this and drew references from the grandeur of the original library, the old mill that sits within the grounds, the stables and the whole grounds to create a unique and colourful haven for kids and their parents to adventure together.
-It’s now called Weehailes.
+To create a bespoke design which brought life back to the former kitchen garden, CAP.Co’s designers drew reference from the grandeur of the original library, the old mill that sits within the grounds, the stables and the wider grounds to create a unique and colourful haven for children and parents to explore together.
+It’s known as Weehailes.

-Over this next few images, you can see how the project grew from the first drawing of the designers to become a scale model, a computer drawing and finally a fully build play scheme.
+The next few images show how the project grew from the first drawings to become a scale model, a 3D digital model and finally a reality, lovingly hand-built and finished by the CAP.Co build team.

 The final build, with all of these incorporated, is an adventurous play area designed specifically for younger kids to play safely and reach their own personal limit of perceived ‘risk’.
-It’s completely enclosed within the walled garden and landscaped to integrate the planting for the wider kitchen garden.
-It’s created a relaxing and safe haven for fun, play and adventure.
+It is completely enclosed within the walled garden and landscaped to integrate the planting for the wider kitchen garden.
+It has created a relaxing and safe haven for fun, play and adventure.

 Here are a few of our favourite images around the play and some of the reactions of the kids who were amongst the first to experience it for themselves.